Spoiled. Uncooperative. Impatient. Lazy.

 These are just a few words used to describe who some have deemed the “entitlement generation” – often called Millennials or Gen Y or even Generation C. Sure, with stories like the 18-year old girl who is suing her parents for financial support flying around the web, is anyone really surprised?

-I must admit even, as a latter Gen Y myself, this somewhat shocked me.
-I could hear my mother’s voice in my head saying what she used to say to me as a kid when I’d complain and moan “…fine you want to leave, you’re so miserable, then just remember – you leave this house the way you came into it – with nothing.”
+I must admit, even as a latter Gen Y myself, these type of stories somewhat shock me.
+I can hear my mother’s voice in my head saying what she used to say to me as a kid when I’d complain and moan “…fine you want to leave, you’re so miserable, then just remember – you leave this house the way you came into it – with nothing.”
 Needless to say, I never left, and I didn’t sue them for college tuition either!
 Thanks, Mom!

-But per the girl suing her parents, my parents taught me to not pass judgment based on one person’s behavior, and generalize it across the entire population.
+But per the girl suing her parents and other similar stories, my parents taught me to not pass judgment based on one person’s behavior, and generalize it across the entire population.

 In fact – the entitlement generation - let’s just call them Millennials, shall we – have a lot to bring to the table.